1991–92 Houston Rockets season

-Olajuwon averaged 21.6 points, 12.1 rebounds, 1.8 steals and 4.3 blocks per game, while Otis Thorpe averaged 17.3 points and 10.5 rebounds per game, and Vernon Maxwell provided the team with 17.2 points, 4.1 assists and 1.3 steals per game.
+Olajuwon averaged 21.6 points, 12.1 rebounds, 1.8 steals and 4.3 blocks per game, while Otis Thorpe averaged 17.3 points and 10.5 rebounds per game, and Vernon Maxwell provided the team with 17.2 points, 4.1 assists and 1.3 steals per game, and also led the league with 162 three-point field goals.
 In addition, Kenny Smith contributed 14.0 points, 6.9 assists and 1.3 steals per game, while sixth man Sleepy Floyd provided with 9.1 points and 2.9 assists per game off the bench, and Buck Johnson contributed 8.6 points per game.
 Meanwhile, second-year forward Matt Bullard contributed 6.4 points per game, rookie power forward Carl Herrera provided with 4.4 points per game, and defensive forward Larry Smith averaged 2.3 points and 5.7 rebounds per game.

 During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, Olajuwon and Thorpe were both selected for the 1992 NBA All-Star Game, as members of the Western Conference All-Star team; it was Thorpe's first and only All-Star appearance.
+Olajuwon also finished tied in sixth place in Defensive Player of the Year voting.
+The Rockets finished 18th in the NBA in home-game attendance, with an attendance of 592,790 at The Summit during the regular season.

 Following the season, Johnson signed as a free agent with the Washington Bullets, and Larry Smith signed with the San Antonio Spurs.
+For the season, the Rockets slightly updated their primary logo, removing the white line between the left side of the golden yellow basketball and the red outline, and widening the white seams on the basketball; the logo would remain in use until 1995.